Active Learning-based Model Predictive Coverage Control: Two-layers Coverage MPC Algorithm

-\end{assumption} Assumption~\ref{assumption:steadystatedecreasetwolayers} states that, for any setpoint $\bar{s}$ not being a minimizer of the target cost, i.e., resulting in a target cost value not equal to its attainable minimal value $l_{\mathbb{W}_{p,i},r,\min}$, there exists another setpoint in its neighborhood such that the target cost can be actually reduced.
-In Assumption~\ref{assumption:upperboundtargetcost} the target cost of an arbitrary setpoint is upper bounded by a function of its distance to the target cost's minimizing setpoint.
-Assumption~\ref{assumption:steadystatedecreasetwolayers} and~\ref{assumption:upperboundtargetcost} are generally satisfied by choosing a target cost of the same powers as the stage cost, and by having $\mathbb{S}_{\mathbb{W}_{p,i}}$ and $\mathbb{A}$ as polytopes.
-The latter condition is not restrictive for most dynamical systems that are of interest in this work. \\ The overall procedure consists in constructing the Voronoi partitions with respect to the agents' position and setting the references equal to their centroids.
-Then, the MPC defined in~\eqref{eq:nonlineartrackingmpcwithcolavoidance} is applied recursively until conditions~\eqref{eq:updatereq1},~\eqref{eq:updatereq2} and~\eqref{eq:feasibilitycond} are fulfilled and the partitions as well as the centroids are updated.
+\end{assumption} Assumption~\ref{assumption:steadystatedecreasetwolayers} states that, for any setpoint $\bar{s}$ not being a minimizer of the target cost (i.e., resulting in a target cost value not equal to its attainable minimal value $l_{\mathbb{W}_{\bar{p}_w^*},r,i,\min}$), there exists another setpoint in its neighborhood such that the target cost can be actually reduced.
+Additionally, it claims that the target cost of an arbitrary setpoint is upper bounded by a function of its distance to the target cost's minimizing setpoint.
+Assumption~\ref{assumption:steadystatedecreasetwolayers} is generally satisfied by choosing a target cost of the same powers as the stage cost, and by having $\mathbb{S}^{\mathrm{P}}_{\mathbb{W}_{\bar{p}_w^*,i}}$ and $\mathbb{A}$ as polytopes.
+The latter condition is not restrictive for most dynamical systems of interest in this work. \\ The overall procedure consists in constructing the Voronoi partitions with respect to the agents' steady-state position and setting the references equal to their centroids.
+Then, the MPC defined with according position constraints is applied recursively until conditions~\eqref{eq:updatereq1},~\eqref{eq:updatereq2} and~\eqref{eq:feasibilitycond} are fulfilled and the partitions, as well as the centroids, are updated.
 It is summarized in Algorithm~\ref{alg:twolayermpcalg} and we state our main result in Theorem~\ref{theorem:twolayers}, whose proof can be found in Appendix~\ref{subsec:twolayersproof}.